 There have been three flavors of Nikon automatic TTL flash systems, all incompatible with each other:

-So... today, the term TTL has three meanings: (but not those three)
+But it is worse - Today, the term TTL has three meanings: (but not necessarily speaking of those three)

-This can be confusing, but the first film system was named TTL, and today's digital flash system is named iTTL.
+This can be confusing, but the first film flash TTL system was named TTL, and today's digital flash TTL system is named iTTL.

 For example, the cables SC-18, SC-19, SC-26, SC-27 are named "TTL Cables", but that use definitely means Film TTL.

 The current iTTL system is wireless, and does not use any cable (except a hot shoe extension cable, SC-17, SC-28, SC-29).

 A) TTL often specifically means Film TTL, because TTL was also used as the name of the specific automatic flash system used in film cameras since 1980 (except the F6, which can do iTTL too).
 Nikon's first film TTL flash was the SB-12 for the F3 camera in 1980.
 The SB-24 and SB-26 were classics, popular in the late 80's and 90's.

 The film camera metered the full working flash power via the flash reflection from the film surface after mirror was up and shutter open, in real time during the actual exposure.
 When exposure was sufficient, the flash was quenched (stopped).
 One of the four pins in the camera hot shoe is the quench pin. ( iTTL flash does not use the quench pin, but it still exists, and even for iTTL, it can be used to quench the flash to save power when the shutter closes)

 There were two methods to use multiple TTL flash units:

 1. The AS-10 adapter and the sync cables with three-pins (SC-18, SC-19, SC-26, SC-27), could quench remote multiple flashes (controlled by the camera via a cable to the flash).